Foundation Degree (FdSc) Digital Technology (Cybersecurity)

 Method of delivery

-Delivery will consist of lectures, seminar and practical workshops (labs) fully supported through the college’s “Blackboard” virtual learning environment.
+Delivery will consist of face-to-face lectures, seminar, and practical workshops (labs) fully supported through the college’s “Blackboard” virtual learning environment.

 Students will have access to standard software, including Microsoft Visual Studio, MySQL (XAMP), NetBeans, Microsoft Visio, Arduino IDE and Idle (Python) IDE.